Vint Launches A Monthly Subscription Service Offering Unlimited On-Demand Fitness Training

 The subscription service, known as Vint Unlimited, encompasses all of the workouts available on Vint today.
 That means you could go meet a trainer who specializes in pumping iron on Monday at a location that lets you hit all your major muscle groups and meet a CrossFit instructor in the park on Tuesday or Wednesday.
 Vint Unlimited won’t come online until November 1 (and that will only be in, though users who sign up now can get a week free to try it out.

 On a phone call, Vint CEO Louise Eriksson told TechCrunch that the idea behind the new subscription is to eliminate the friction involved in fitness — committing to a contract at the gym, making time to go, and sticking with a routine.
-While I certainly believe that workout schedules and gym membership are daunting and a turn off to many that would like to get in better shape, I’d say the biggest “friction” when it comes to fitness is shear human laziness — Vint isn’t going to convince many people who aren’t willing to get up and go for a walk or jog and maybe do some body weight exercises to commit to spending $120 per month to get training that still involves meeting someone and putting themselves through intense exercise.
+While I certainly believe that workout schedules and gym membership are daunting and a turn-off to many who would like to get in better shape, I’d say the biggest “friction” when it comes to fitness is shear human laziness.
+Vint isn’t going to convince many people who aren’t willing to get up and go for a walk or jog and maybe do some bodyweight exercises to commit to spending $120 per month to get training that still involves meeting someone and putting themselves through intense exercise.

 Stay Ahead: Join the EwtNet Insider Email Club!